JaganGanesh/wednesday-quotes/README.md

 ## Contributing

-If you want to add some quotes, just add them in `quotes.js` file and do a pull request !
+If you want to add some quotes, add them in the `quotes.js` file and do a pull request!

 ## Credits